nextauthjs/next-auth/docs/docs/guides/basics/events.md

 Sent when the adapter is told to create a new user.

-The message object will contain the user.
+The message object will contain the user and `signinInfo`.

 ### updateUser